tengcharmaine/tp/docs/DeveloperGuide.md

 `Command` classes: show, addnote

-We ensured that these new classes follows the code quality standard strictly and practice defensive programming.
+We ensured that these new classes follow the code quality standard strictly and practiced defensive programming.
 A couple of test cases were also crafted in order to ensure that the new classes function as expected and meet the specified requirements.
 These test cases cover various scenarios and edge cases to validate the robustness and reliability of the code.

 #### Enhancements to existing functions

-Other than making changes to the existing commands by adding in more parameters, we put in significant effort to make sure the edited commands works to fit the features of ClinicMate.
+Other than making changes to the existing commands by adding in more parameters, we put in significant effort to make sure the edited commands works fits the features of ClinicMate.
-For instance, the `find` command will allow users to find contact details with their IC, and more importantly, the user's notes will also appear on the notes panel on te right side of the split pane.
+For instance, the `find` command will allow users to find contact details with their IC, and more importantly, and more importantly, the user's notes will also appear on the patient notes panel.
-This allowed for a more comprehensive view of contact's notes which is an important field which our targeted users will require.
-Hence, there were much effort placed into enhancing existing features to improve usability of ClinicMate.
+This allowed for a more comprehensive view of contact's notes which is an important field which is an important field that GPs will require.
+Hence, much effort was placed into enhancing existing features to improve usability of ClinicMate.

 #### Improve User Interface of ClinicMate

-Rather than the dark theme in which ClinicMate originally had, we chose to go with a lighter theme and a bigger font size in order to improve readability of ClinicMate.
+Rather than the dark theme which ClinicMate originally had, we chose to go with a lighter theme and a bigger font size in order to improve readability of ClinicMate.
-Effort was put in by the team to learn different JavaFX functions such as the `ScrollPane` and `SplitPanel` in order to allow for a wider and better view of patient details in ClinicMate.
+Effort was put in by us to learn different JavaFX functions such as the `ScrollPane` and `SplitPanel` in order to allow for a wider and better view of patient details in ClinicMate.

 ### Challenges faced and how it was resolved